dsambrano/good_coding_practices/_posts/series/cli/2022-10-16-path-and-environment-variables.md

 ## What is the `.bashrc`/`.zshrc` and why do I need to know it

-One final thing to note, is the that when assigning an environmental variable with `export`, it will only last for that session.
+When assigning an environmental variable with `export`, it will only last for that session.
 If you open a new tab/window or if you close this one and open a new one, you will not longer have access to that environment variable.
 This is where you `.bashrc` or `.zshrc` come into play.
 These files are run everytime you open up a new terminal, so if you add the `export` command to your `rc` file, it will be available everytime you open up a new terminal/tab.